jafaryor/knowledge-base/teminalogy.md

 * __Socket__

     A network socket is a software structure within a network node of a computer network that serves as an endpoint for sending and receiving data across the network.
 A socket is created by concatenating the __IP__ number of a system and a software __port__ number (not a ​hardware port number).
+While port is bound to a process.
+It means socket refers to a process in a machine specified by its IP.

 * __Stub__